-When Andrea first got in touch with me she said that their wedding would be happening in Nick’s parents garden in Beausale, Warwickshire, it would be a very relaxed affair, and that they were looking for a wedding photographer who would capture their day in a subtle and untraditional way.
+When Andrea first got in touch with me she said that their wedding would be happening in Nick’s parents garden located in the Warwick hamlet of Beausale, Warwickshire, it would be a very relaxed affair, and that they were looking for a wedding photographer who would capture their day in a subtle and untraditional way.
 I love to unobtrusively capture the wedding day as it happens and my style is definitely not traditional so it sounded like a perfect match.

 I met up with Andrea & Nick at The Barn (Nick’s parents’ house) where the wedding was to be held, and we chatted about how they wanted the day to have more of a party / festival feel than a traditional wedding atmosphere.
 We talked about how they were going to have a massive marquee in the garden, have Fernando from Suculento Catering arriving in the morning to cook up fresh paella for the wedding breakfast, and how they were going to have an amazing band called Swing Zazou performing throughout the evening.
 After the meeting, I couldn’t wait for the wedding!

 It was a summer wedding and, as we had all hoped, the day started off with sunshine and beautiful blue skies.
 I arrived at The Barn to take some photos to set the scene and a few photos of Nick and his ushers setting things up for the day before heading over to The Globe in Warwick where Andrea was getting ready with her mum, her sister (who was one of her bridesmaids) and her other four bridesmaids.